faithvoid/emotionMenu/README.md

 - [ ] Maybe integrate a basic music/video player with DVD/CD support for a laff?
 - [ ] PS1/PS2/VMU memory card management
 - [ ] Automatic PS1/PS2 CD/DVD detection with manual launch and auto-launch options
-- [x] Add the ability to read RetroPie games list files so this can be used as it's own frontend for launching RetroPie games